 Emergency Puncture Repair Kit

-We have cut the repair sheet down to smaller sizes, which now come with us in the dry bag as an emergency puncture repair kit.
+We have cut the repair sheet to smaller sizes, now in the dry bag as an emergency puncture repair kit.

-If we need to clean the puncture hole before fixing, then a supply of wet wipes comes to the rescue yet again!
+If we need to clean the puncture hole before fixing it, then a supply of wet wipes comes to the rescue again!

 Is this repair kit any good?

-However, after inflating the patch looked good, and we took the boat on the water (with one very worried child in it!).
+However, after inflating the patch, we looked good and took the boat on the water (with one very worried child in it!).

 Time for a proper repair.
 I peeled off the old patch (which still had plenty of 'sticky' with it).

 There are a few puncture repair kits out there.
 I bought a repair kit by Intex from Amazon, which wasn't very expensive.

 The repair kit has some clear film and 'cement' glue.
 The clear film is much thicker than the repair kit that came with the canoe.

 Cut the film to size, apply the glue to cover the film, and press firmly in place (obviously ensuring no air holes).